Politics of Ontario: Liberal decline, Progressive Conservatives return (2018-present)

 Following the election results, there remains significant uncertainty as to the goals and agenda under the Progressive Conservatives (PC), led by Doug Ford as Premier.
 This was in part due to the party's last-minute abandoning of the official party platform, set off by a sudden change in leadership several months before the election due to the resignation of PC leader Patrick Brown, and the subsequent nomination battle which saw Ford elected Premier, by a narrow margin.
 The new "platform" under Ford's PC party was composed of a series of promises, with anticipated costs, rather than a fully costed platform as the other major parties had developed.
-Prior to his nomination for PCs, Ford had intended to run for the Mayoral seat in the City of Toronto (previously held by his brother, Rob Ford), moving from the role as city councillor, in opposition to the current Mayor seeking re-election, John Tory, who himself was Leader of the PC party previously, from 2004-2009.
+Prior to his nomination for PCs, Ford had intended to run for the Mayoral seat in the City of Toronto (previously held by his brother, Rob Ford), moving from the role as city councillor, in opposition to the current Mayor seeking re-election, John Tory, who himself was Leader of the PC party previously, from 2004 to 2009.

+The Progressive Conservatives were re-elected to a second majority government in 2022, winning 83/124 seats.
+The NDP again formed the official opposition, again winning 40 seats.

+On January 28, 2025, Premier Doug Ford met with Edith Dumont, the Lieutenant Governor of Ontario, to dissolve the Provincial Parliament and trigger an election on February 27, 2025.
+The Progressive Conservatives won a third straight majority government with 80 of 124 seats, a slight decline from 2022.
+The NDP, under new leader Marit Stiles, formed the official opposition with 27 seats.
+The Liberals, under Bonnie Crombie, won 14 seats in their best result since the parties collapse in the 2018 election.

-Overview of Ontario federal politics
+Overview of federal politics

-In general, Ontario is a mixed bag in terms of political trends, despite the fact that the federal Liberals dominated the province from 1993 to 2004 against a "divided right" between the centrist Progressive Conservative Party and strongly conservative Canadian Alliance.
+Ontario's federal political trends vary despite the fact that the federal Liberals dominated the province from 1993 to 2004 against a "divided right" between the centrist Progressive Conservative Party and strongly conservative Canadian Alliance.
 However, the merger of these two right-wing parties into the new, right-wing Conservative Party of Canada in 2003 has reduced this Liberal dominance.